One Flew Over the Cuckoo's Nest (film): Casting

 Although Kirk Douglas allowed his son to produce the film, he remained interested in playing McMurphy.
 However, Ashby and Forman felt Kirk Douglas was too old for the role and decided to recast him.
 This decision would strain relations between Kirk and Michael Douglas for many years, although Michael Douglas claimed it had not been his decision to recast him.
 Gene Hackman, James Caan, Marlon Brando, and Burt Reynolds were all considered for the role of McMurphy.
 Ashby wanted 37-year-old Jack Nicholson to play McMurphy, but Douglas was unsure if he was right for the role and Forman's first choice was Reynolds.
 All four turned down the role, which ultimately went to Nicholson.
 Nicholson had never played this type of role before.
 Production was delayed for about six months because of Nicholson's schedule.
-Douglas later stated in an interview that "that turned out to be a great blessing: it gave us the chance to get the ensemble right".
+Douglas later stated in an interview, "[T]hat turned out to be a great blessing; it gave us the chance to get the ensemble right."
 Nicholson did extensive research for the role and even met patients in a psychiatric ward to watch electroconvulsive shock therapy to prepare for the role.

 Danny DeVito was the first to be cast, reprising his role as the patient Martini from the 1971 off-Broadway production.
-Chief Bromden (who turns out to be the title character), played by Will Sampson, was referred by Mel Lambert (who portrayed the harbormaster in the fishing scene), a used car dealer Douglas met on an airplane flight when Douglas told him they wanted a "big guy" to play the part.
-Lambert's father often sold cars to Native American customers and six months later Lambert called Douglas to say: "the biggest sonofabitch Indian came in the other day!"
-Sampson was so large that Nicholson sat in his lap on the small plane they and Michael Douglas flew on after their meeting; Douglas recalled Nicholson repeating "It's the Chief, man, it's the Chief!"
+Chief Bromden (who turns out to be the title character), played by Will Sampson, was referred by Mel Lambert (who portrayed the harbormaster in the fishing scene), a used-car dealer Douglas met on an airplane flight when Douglas told him they wanted a "big guy" to play the part.
+Lambert's father often sold cars to Native American customers, and six months later, Lambert called Douglas to say: "the biggest sonofabitch Indian came in the other day!"
+Sampson was so large that Nicholson sat in his lap on the small plane Michael Douglas and they flew on after their meeting; Douglas recalled Nicholson repeating, "It's the Chief, man, it's the Chief!"